aaron-xheres/grantools-extension/README.md

 QOL Tools for Granblue Fantasy built on Electron

 ## Disclaimer

 ```
 This extension will only READ data from Granblue Fantasy.
-Any controls is done only on the browser and not the game.
+ALL functions is done only on the tab itself and not the game (nor its contents)

 That being said...